fwepic01-design/XML-XSLX-Raport-Generator/ProjectSummary.md

 1. Launch the application
 2. Select an Excel file with project data
 3. Specify the output Word document location
-4. Click "Przetwórz" to convert the data
+4. Click "Proccess" to convert the data
 5. The resulting Word document will contain the processed information

 ## Sample Data Format